Kalabhra dynasty: 8th-century Velvikudi grant inscription

 The inscription then recites the generations of Pandya and Chola kings who followed the victorious Kadungon, and finally to king Nedunjadaiyan who ruled in the year of the inscription (c.
 770 CE).
-The copper plate records that a Brahmin complainant said that the land grant which was given to his ancestors before Kalabhras "ignobly seized it" has not been returned so far after numerous generations (lines 103–118).
+The copper plate records that a Brahmin complainant said that the land grant which was given to his ancestors before Kalabhras "ignobly seized it" has not been returned so far after numerous generations (lines 103-118).
 The king sought evidence of past ownership, which he was provided, and thereafter the king restored the grant to the complainant.
 The inscription ends in Sanskrit with verses from Vaishnavism and Shaivism traditions of Hinduism, followed by the engraver's colophon.
 This inscription has been assumed to be an accurate historical record by some scholars, interpreted to affirm that Kalabhras existed for some period, they conquered some or all parts of the Pandyan kingdom, they seized lands belonging to Brahmin(s) and were defeated by the Pandyas (Pāṇṭiya).
 Some scholars dismiss the Kalabhra interregnum as for all practical purposes "a myth".

 The passing mention of Kalabhras in some records have led to a number of theories for the identity of the Kalabhras.
 T. A. Gopinath Rao equates them with the Mutharaiyars and an inscription in the Vaikunta Perumal temple at Kanchi mentions a Mutharaiyar named as Kalavara-Kalvan.
 M. Raghava Iyengar, on the other hand, identifies the Kalabhras with the Vellala Kalappalars.
 Based on the Velvikudi plates inscription above, R. Narasimhacharya and V. Venkayya believe them to have been Karnatas.
 K. R. Venkatarama Iyer suggests that the Kalabhras might have emerged from the Bangalore-Chittoor region early in the 5th century.

 Numismatics

 A study of unearthed coins of that era show on the two sides of each coin, a range of Brahmi inscriptions in Prakrit language and images.
 Typically the coins show tiger, elephant, horse and fish icons.
-In "rare specimens", states Gupta, one finds an image of a seated Jain muni (monk) or the Buddhist Manjushri, or a short sword or the Swastika symbol.
+In "rare specimens", states Gupta, one finds an image of a seated Jain muni (monk) or a short sword or the Swastika symbol.
 Other coins of this era have images of Hindu gods and goddesses with inscriptions in Tamil or Prakrit.
 According to Gupta, these use of Prakrit language on the coins may reflect the non-Tamil origins of Kalabhra.
 Other scholars are skeptical of the coin's dating and interpretation, the origins of the coins and the impact of trade, and the rareness of Jain and Buddhist iconography.

-According to Timothy Power – a scholar of Middle East and Mediterranean archaeology and history, coins and texts attest to an on-going trade between the Mediterranean, Middle East and South Indian ports such as Muziris until the 5th century, but then suddenly there is no mention of Indian ports in the Mediterranean texts around mid-6th century.
+According to Timothy Power - a scholar of Middle East and Mediterranean archaeology and history, coins and texts attest to an on-going trade between the Mediterranean, Middle East and South Indian ports such as Muziris until the 5th century, but then suddenly there is no mention of Indian ports in the Mediterranean texts around mid-6th century.
 This "dark age" may be related to the conquest of Kalabhras over Tamilakam in the 6th century.
 This period of violence and the closure of trading ports probably lasted about 75 years, around the first half of the 6th century.